Agentic AI for Computer Systems Design

 Architecture 2.0 (This Course):

-The Goal: By the end of this course, you won’t just understand how architectures work—you’ll know how to build intelligent systems that can design better architectures than humans can.
+The Goal: By the end of this course, you won’t just understand how architectures work—you’ll have hands-on experience with agentic AI tools and deep knowledge of how they’re transforming computer systems design across the entire stack.